Implementing Cloud-enabled Management (CEM) behind a load balancer

 Questions regarding using Cloud-Enabled Management behind a load balancer:

 It is worth mentioning that some customers have reported that they were able to configure this functionality by trial and error.
-However, as this is not a supported configuration with the ITMS 7.1 or 7.5 SP1 versions, support is unable to assist with implementation.
-ITMS 7.6 and later some guidance has been provided under 178549 "How to configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic?".
+However, as this is not a supported configuration with the ITMS 8.x, Symantec/Broadcom Support is unable to assist with implementation.
+Some guidance has been provided under Configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic.

 Why won't the load balancer, if it is supported, work with the Internet Gateway?

-With regards to CEM any load balancer would act as a certificate proxy.
-Meaning that any traffic coming in via SSL to our CEM URL would have to first validate at the appliance using a signed machine certificate.
-The Gateway strictly uses a self-signed certificate and all functionality is built between the agent at the endpoint and the gateway, this would not work.
-Traffic needs to past through and the handshake will need to be established at the gateway.
+With regards to CEM, any load balancer would act as a certificate proxy, meaning that any traffic coming in via SSL to the CEM URL would have to first validate at the appliance using a signed machine certificate.
+The Internet Gateway strictly uses a self-signed certificate and all functionality is built between the agent at the endpoint and the Internet Gateway, and this should not work.
+Traffic needs to pass through and the handshake will need to be established at the Internet Gateway.

 How do CEM gateways work?

-The Internet Gateway serves SMA connections using the following process:
+The Internet Gateway serves Symantec Management Agent (SMA) connections using the following process:

-1. The SMA establishes a TCP connection to the Gateway.
+1. The SMA establishes a TCP connection to the Internet Gateway.

-2. The SMA and Gateway exchange SSL handshake messages.
+2. The SMA and Internet Gateway exchange SSL handshake messages.

-3. The Gateway sends a Client Certificate Request message and validates the received certificate chain.
+3. The Internet Gateway sends a Client Certificate Request message and validates the received certificate chain.

-4. If certificate validation succeeds, the Gateway opens a TCP connection to the backend Notification Server.
+4. If certificate validation succeeds, the Internet Gateway opens a TCP connection to the backend Notification Server (NS).

 6. The SMA and NS exchange SSL handshake messages inside the established SSL tunnel.